 - Phone conversations

-Q: What if I do not get along with my Ambassador?>
+Q: What if I do not get along with my Peer Partner?

-Q: If I decide to participate once the semester has started, can I still join?
+Q: If I decide to participate once the fall semester has started, can I still join?

-A: Unfortunately, because of the timeline for matching students and other events, we can only accept Peer Partners into the Building Bridges program during the spring application process.
+A: Unfortunately, because of the commitments for training and other events, we can only accept Ambassadors into the Building Bridges program during the spring application process.

 Q: How do I apply?